Elastic Bayesian Model Calibration

 In many realistic scenarios the model $y$ is expensive to evaluate, requiring powerful computing and non-trivial amounts of time.
 This slows down the evaluation of the likelihood and makes inference impractical.
 In these scenarios, we build a surrogate model (or emulator) to use in place of $y$, which is trained using a (relatively) small number of model evaluations, $\{y(\bm x_j, \bm u_j)\}_{j=1}^{N_{sim}}$ \citep{sacks1989SS}.
 The full Bayesian approach to inference then seeks to learn all the unknowns (calibration parameters, model discrepancy, measurement error, and emulator parameters) conditional on all of the data ($n$ observations and $N_{sim}$ model runs). \cite{higdon2004combining} use this approach with a Gaussian process emulator, while \cite{kennedy2001bayesian} fix some of the Gaussian process emulator and/or discrepancy parameters in advance for computational and identifiability reasons.
-More generally, \cite{liu2009modularization} describe cases where modularization of the model will result in better inference, and many practitioners use modularized approaches either for philosophical or computational reasons.
+More generally, \cite{liu2009modularization} describe cases where modularization (or {\it cutting feedback} from parts of the model that lead to identifiability issues or poor MCMC mixing) will result in better posterior inference.
+Many modern practitioners use modularized approaches either for philosophical or computational reasons.